Nsayre/nds-docs/guides/Python.rst

 TypeError: 'tuple' object does not support item assignment

-Tuples excel at representing fixed data structures where length, order, and content does not change after assignment.
+Tuples excel at representing fixed data structures where length, order, and content do not change after assignment.
 Tuples not only protect data that should not change, but operations involving tuples execute faster due to their simpler nature.
 Because of this, it is advantageous to use tuples when appropriate.